ibm-cloud-docs/dr-automation-powervs/activity-tracker-events-ha.md

 This document provides details of the key events and their respective API operations in the **PowerHA SystemMirror Service**.

-# Activity tracker events for PowerHA SystemMirror
+## tracker events for PowerHA SystemMirror
 {: #ate-for-powerha}

 Activity tracking events report on activities that change the state of a service in IBM Cloud.
 You can use the events to investigate abnormal activity and critical actions and to comply with regulatory audit requirements.